 Divorces, child custody disputes, and other such matters can wear a person down.
 Emotionally, these things often reopen old wounds.
 Financially, these cases are often overwhelmingly complex.
 So, at one time or another, pretty much all family law parties feel like giving up and settling the case just to get it over with.

-At times like these, the Hoffman Estates family law attorneys at the Law Offices of Martin A. Delaney III, Ltd. stand with you.
+At times like these, the Hoffman Estates family law attorneys at Andrea Heckman Law stand with you.
 We give you solid advice about the progress of your case and always focus on the goals we laid out at the beginning.
 Furthermore, we stand up for your legal, emotional, and financial rights, both at the negotiating table and in the courtroom.
 Our presence and our skill gives many of our clients the courage to keep moving forward.

 In Illinois, a divorce generally resolves all the emotional and financial issues in a particular case.
 Sometimes, these issues are woven together.